 More people are going out on their own, with sole traders representing up to a third of the workforce in some countries.
 Most sole traders are upbeat about the future - with three quarters saying their best work years are ahead of them.

 Technology drives a lot of this optimism and growth.
-Online tools allow people to work from anywhere, and manage their business without being tied to an office.
-Accounting software, for example, makes it easier to stay on top of tax, revenue, expenses and cash flow without ever needing to sit at a desk.
+Online tools allow people to work from anywhere, automate processes, and manage their business without being tied to an office.
+Accounting software, for example, makes it easier to stay on top of tax, revenue, expenses and cash flow, and automate some of these tasks, without ever needing to sit at a desk.